thekevinscott/image-labeler/README.md

 `label` label the image .accepts string html image or video and either a callback or options or both .

-options can include the number of labels to return (0 is all), and how many filters to utilize.
+options can include the number of labels to return (0 is all), and how many filters to utilize. also includeConfidence

 ### Filters